2025 Tohoku Rakuten Golden Eagles season

 The 2025 Tohoku Rakuten Golden Eagles season was the 21st season of the Tohoku Rakuten Golden Eagles franchise.
-The Eagles play their home games at Rakuten Mobile Park Miyagi in the city of Sendai as members of Nippon Professional Baseball's Pacific League.
+The Eagles played their home games at Rakuten Mobile Park Miyagi in the city of Sendai as members of Nippon Professional Baseball's Pacific League.
 The team was led by Hajime Miki in his first season in his second stint as team manager, and his second season overall.